sonchezZZZ/TheoryFromDevops/kubernetes/commands.md

     kubectl logs $POD_NAME

 Note: We don’t need to specify the container name, because we only have one container inside the pod.

+start a bash session in the Pod’s container:

+    kubectl exec -ti $POD_NAME -- bash